fsspec/filesystem_spec/docs/source/index.rst

    conda install -c conda-forge fsspec

 Not all filesystem implementations are available without installing extra dependencies.
-For example to be able to access data in S3, you can use the optional pip install syntax below, or install the specific package required
+For example to be able to access data in GCS, you can use the optional pip install syntax below, or install the specific package required

 .. code-block:: sh